dancespiele/yew_styles/README.md

 * Documentation in the component showing an example of using it and small description of each prop
 * Create a component page in `/crate/src/page` with the same structure than the rest of the components

 ## Do you like Yew Styles?
 If you like Yew Styles, help me supporting the project:
 - [Gitcoin](https://gitcoin.co/grants/1048/yew-styles)
 - BAT rewards in case that you use [Brave Browser](https://brave.com/)
 - [Github Sponsors](https://github.com/sponsors/dancespiele)
 - Burst coins to the address BURST-DPN6-2AT3-FCRL-9BBKG

+If you need a feature that is not cover yet, as soon as possible, you can also fund the issue [here](https://issuehunt.io/r/spielrs/yew_styles)

 ## Code of Conduct
 Please check our [code of conduct](CODE_OF_CONDUCT.md)